mvolkmann/blog/src/flutter.md

 | `showDatePicker`      | provides an easier way to display a `DatePickerDialog` than using the above functions      |
 | `showDatePickerRange` | provides an easier way to display a `DateRangePickerDialog` than using the above functions |

+Note that `showDatePickerRange` displays a full-screen modal dialog while the other `show` functions display modal dialogs that do not cover the full screen.

 The following code simplifies the use of `AlertDialog` and provides the functions `alert` and `confirm` which are similar to their HTML counterparts.